OpenZeppelin/openzeppelin-contracts/README.md

 Please report any security issues you find to security@openzeppelin.org.

+Critical bug fixes will be backported to past major releases.

 ## Contribute

 OpenZeppelin Contracts exists thanks to its contributors.
 There are many ways you can participate and help build high quality software.
 Check out the [contribution guide](CONTRIBUTING.md)!